 Ludwig-Maximilians-Universität & Technische Universität München

-predict_cumulative_hazard_function
+and predict_cumulative_hazard_function

 scikit-survival is a Python module for survival analysis built on top of scikit-learn.
 It allows doing survival analysis while …